Customer Questions & Answers

 The HP Deskjet D1660 printer uses either the HP 300 or HP 300XL ink cartridges as listed above.
 There are four genuine cartridges to choose from and you can use any combination of these inks, provided that you install one black and one colour cartridge:

 High capacity black HP 300XL ink cartridge (CC641EE)

 High capacity tri-colour HP 300 ink cartridge (CC644EE)

-Answered by Nichola Ansbro (Staff Member) - over 3 years ago
+Answered by Nichola Ansbro (Staff Member) - almost 4 years ago

 In the advert it says that the black HP 300XL cartridge for the Deskjet D1660 does 600 pages.
 Does this mean that the cartridge will print that amount of pages approximately?

 The duty cycles quoted on our website are based on 5% coverage.
 This is roughly a 5 line paragraph of text on an A4 page.
 Realistically, you will not be able to produce 600 pages if printing any more than this.

 Answered by Daniel Zieba (Staff Member) - about 3 years ago